chromatics Europe

 3. Zero-Tolerance Policy

-Chromatics Europe strictly prohibits:
+Chromatics Group strictly prohibits:

 · Offering or accepting bribes in any form